Care Management and Wellness Coaching

 Patricia had been active and athletic for most of her life, but suffered a “series of unfortunate events” beginning with a car accident, then an Achilles tendon injury, “aging lady issues,” and subsequent surgeries.
 This caused her to gain weight, and her physical problems led her to become mentally discouraged, which prevented her from doing the things she had always done.

 She first went through denial because “we humans don’t think we need help.”
 But eventually, Patricia says, “It felt like I was spinning out of control and I didn’t know how to get back.”
-She decided to participate in the Healthy Choices Wellness Program, and her Know Your Numbers results suggested that she receive three months of health coaching.
+She decided to participate in the wellness program and she engaged in three months of health coaching.

 “I confess the motivation for this was the financial incentive.
 Then I met Amy.
 In those three short months I got hooked because I saw small changes happening.”
 Patricia credits Amy, her health coach, for getting her through life’s struggles and stresses, big and small.
 “She held me accountable, but was encouraging and focused on the successes.
 I thought health coaching was only about diet and exercise, but I have slowly learned that it is far more than that.
 Health is a holistic endeavor, encompassing all aspects of life.”